 There are dozens of departments in any given hospital.
 There are a variety of roles in any clinic or care home.
 As a CNA, you will be working to assist those in a multitude of departments.
 This is why it’s an excellent time to work your way horizontally and observe what is happening around you.
-See what areas of medicine or nursing interest you the most because that is the career path you will want to pursue.
+See what areas of medicine or nursing interest you the most because that is the career path you want to pursue.

 2. Know What Type of Work/Life Balance You Want

 It’s okay if you don’t like the hospital work/life balance.
 There are so many other places that nurses can and need to work in.
 You can work as a nurse in a clinic and enjoy a 9 to 5.
 You can operate as a school nurse in high schools or universities.
-Work your way up to a doctorate, and you can even enjoy a professor’s work/life balance.
+Work your way up to a doctorate, and you can enjoy a professor’s work/life balance.

 Some need the challenge of chaos.
 Others want a laid-back, consistent schedule.
 There is no right or wrong balance, just the one that helps you be your best self.
-Be honest, and you can work your way towards a future career that makes you happy.
+Be honest, and work towards a future career that makes you happy.

 3. Specialize in Every Opportunity

 There are many ways to specialize as a nurse.
 Specialized degrees are the most obvious.
-However, there will be additional training opportunities in everything from leadership to using a new machine.
+However, there will be additional training opportunities, from leadership to using a new machine.
 Always see if your employer would be happy to sponsor your training.
-In their best interest, more of their staff are highly trained, especially in the use of the latest healthcare tools.
+More of their staff are highly trained in their best interest, especially in using the latest healthcare tools.

 4. Stay on Top of Nursing Trends

 Nursing is expected to take on more roles in telehealth and holistic care.
 Knowing what to expect of you as a nurse in the future can help you prepare your career to be at the forefront of whatever you want to do.